slackhq/slack-api-docs/methods/groups.setTopic.md

-This method is used to change the topic of a private group.
-The calling user must be a member of the private group.
+This method is used to change the topic of a private channel.
+The calling user must be a member of the private channel.

 ## Arguments